 If you’re considering buying an electric fireplace, the first question on your mind is probably going to be: “do electric fireplaces use a lot of electricity?”.

 Some people install an electric fireplace just to enjoy realistic flames when they don’t have a traditional fireplace.
-However, most electric fireplaces users also expect the fireplace to act as a supplemental heat source for their home.
+However, most electric fireplace users also expect the fireplace to act as a supplemental heat source for their home.